 - Prenatal testing: Screens for SMA through chorionic villus sampling, as well as cell-free fetal DNA analysis.

 - Carrier testing: The test uses saliva or a blood sample to make an analysis of whether the offspring’s of SMN1 carriers will be affected by the disease.

 Management of SMA

-Supportive therapy the mainstay of treatment for patients with spinal motor atrophy.
-Respiratory support, prevention of complications, follow up with the nutritional needs and physical therapy are mandatory for all patients.
+Supportive therapy is the mainstay of treatment for patients with spinal motor atrophy.
+Respiratory support, prevention of complications, follow-up with the nutritional needs and physical therapy are mandatory for all patients.
 Respiratory muscles weakness and deformities lead to restrictive respiratory failure and retention of secretions.
 Postural drainage of the secretions with chest physiotherapy helps with clearance of the secretions from the chest.